MatteoGioia/neuron/zettelkasten/University/Advanced Machine Learning/AML VII - Graph Neural Networks.md

 6. <details markdown=1><summary markdown="span"> What is the idea behind attention applied to graphs?
 What is the object of the attention of each node? </summary>

     \
+    The idea is that we specify ==arbitrary importance for the messages of different neighbouring nodes==, following ==an attention strategy==.

 </details>